-What is relationship counselling for parents?
+What is counselling for parents?

 Working with one of The Spark’s counsellors you and your partner will find a safe, confidential and non-judgemental space in which to discuss past and present issues.

 Once those issues are explored and understood as a couple, you can then consider ways to improve your relationship with each other and your children.

-What are the benefits of relationship counselling for parents?
+The benefits of relationship counselling for parents?

 This includes considering past experiences from early childhood or other relationships.
-Untangling these issues therefore provides an understanding of what each person requires as an individual and a parent.
+Untangling these issues, therefore, provides an understanding of what each person requires as an individual and a parent.

 Appointments are available and 95% of our clients attend a counselling session within 2 weeks of contacting The Spark.

 How does counselling for parents work?